Subject to prior approval, a project-based internship can form part of the MSc study programme as part of the electives block.

 Students must at all times be able to document that it is a legal requirement before they are allowed to receive salary in connection with a project-based internship.

 The internship report must be submitted at the latest on 4 January.
-The oral defense will take place during the second half of January.
+The oral defense will take place during January.

 If you are registered for the internship, you will receive a notification regarding the oral defence prime January